Find out about the folks behind the Milktooth magic.

-They both hold university degrees in Visual Art and have years of experience in delivering high quality kids art classes and workshops.
-Their clients include The Red Cross, Awesome Arts, Hyper Vision, Edith Cowan University, University of Western Australia as well as countless libraries and schools.
+Elizabeth and Campbel both hold university degrees in Visual Art and have years of experience in delivering high quality kids art classes and workshops.
+Their clients include The Red Cross, Awesome Arts, The Art Gallery of Western Australia, Edith Cowan University, University of Western Australia as well as countless libraries and schools.

 All staff have Working With Children Checks and police clearances.

-Elizabeth Marruffo is from Agua Prieta in Sonora, Mexico.
-Elizabeth works predominantly in the medium of painting, but includes small sculptures in her immersive installations.
+Her own works are predominantly in the medium of painting, but includes sculptures in her immersive installations.
 Elizabeth completed post-graduate studies at Edith Cowan University where she graduated with first class honours.
-She has had solo shows at Turner Galleries in Perth and Friends of Leon Gallery in Sydney, has won numerous art awards and is represented in collections across the State.
+She has curated many group shows, had solo shows at Turner Galleries in Perth and Friends of Leon Gallery in Sydney, has won numerous art awards and is represented in collections across the State.

 photo courtesy of Light Grey Art Lab

 He is in charge of the Story Studio in Milktooth, with his programs focusing on comics-making.
 His different courses highlight the incredible diversity of genres within comics, the history of notable manga artists and the power of autobiographical works.

 Campbell was born in Perth and has lived here for most of his life.
 He has a deep love of comics and believes that they are a profound and accessible storytelling medium.
 While he loved school and has an insatiable appetite for knowledge, he had to work through many difficulties due to previously undiagnosed inattentive ADHD.